isabella232/advertising-cloud.en/help/dsp/campaign-management/reports/placement-details-view.md

 feature: Placements
 exl-id: 99bb4a4e-dc52-4130-87c4-5458e25bbc1e
 ---
-# View the Sites, Ads, and Frequency Details for a Placement
+# View the Sites, Ads, Frequency and Inventory Details for a Placement

-The Placement [!UICONTROL Inspector] lists all targeted sites and all ads in a placement.
+The Placement [!UICONTROL Inspector] lists all targeted sites, ads and deals in a placement.
 It also includes frequency data for the placement.

 1. Open the placements view for the parent campaign or package: